-These granola bars are so much better than what you can by at the store, especially since you can substitute for your favorite dried fruit or nuts.
+These homemade granola bars are so much better than what you can buy at the store, especially since you can substitute for your favorite dried fruit or nuts.
 While these are very simple to make, there is a 2-hour wait for the bars to firm up enough to cut.
 Feel free to add your favorite dried fruit, nuts or chocolate to these – it’s completely up to you.
 Since we use a 1/3 cup of honey, we like to splurge on higher quality honey.

 2 1/2 cups (230 grams) old fashioned rolled oats

 1/2 cup (80 grams) whole almonds, coarsely chopped

 1/4 cup (56 grams) unsalted butter, cut into pieces

 1/4 cup (50 grams) packed light brown sugar

 1/2 cup (60 grams) dried cranberries, coarsely chopped

 1/4 cup plus 2 tablespoons (65 grams) mini chocolate chips

 Heat oven to 350 degrees F. Line bottom and sides of a 8-inch or 9-inch square pan with aluminum foil.
 Then lightly oil or spray with cooking spray.